Luigi Giuliano: War with the NCO

 The Giuliano clan was on such bad terms with rival mobster Michele Zaza that it launched an attack against his nephew Pasquale in December 1979.
-The Giuliano clan had been in good terms with the Nuova Camorra Organizzata, headed by Raffaele Cutolo until the first half of 1979, but the two clans then broke out into conflict.
+The Giuliano clan had been in good terms with the Nuova Camorra Organizzata, headed by Raffaele Cutolo, until the first half of 1979, but the two clans then broke out into conflict.
 Cutolo demanded to receive a cut from the Giulianos' illegal gambling centres and lottery system in his power base of Portici.
 Following this, the Vollaro clan leader named Luigi Vollaro raised the idea of an anti-Cutolo alliance with Giuliano.
 A provisional death squad was set up, which contributed to the dozens of gangland deaths that year.

 The breaking point was reached when the NCO tried to move into the Giulianos' stronghold of Forcella, Piazza Mercato and Via Duomo, in the centre of Naples.
 A few days before Christmas 1980, two NCO members presented themselves at an unloading of contraband cigarettes at Santa Lucia and demanded immediate payment of $400,000 to their organization, as well as insisting on future payment of $25 for every crate of cigarettes brought ashore.
-They then proceeded to shoot and injure one of the Giuliano gang members unloading the cigarettes.
+They then proceeded to shoot and injure one of the Giuliano gang members while unloading the cigarettes.
 On Christmas Eve, Luigi Giuliano himself was wounded in an attack.

 Nuova Famiglia

 The clash, which had occurred in a period of growing tension, led to the formation of the Nuova Famiglia (NF) to oppose Cutolo’s predominant NCO, consisting of Giuliano, Zaza, the Nuvolettas and Antonio Bardellino from Casal Di Principe (the Casalesi clan).
 After the defeat of Cutolo, the leaders of the NF achieved absolute dominance over all criminal rackets in the city of Naples.
-Luigi Giuliano relinquished control of the Quartieri Spagnoli (Spanish Quarters) to the Di Biase brothers, Luigi and Mario who ruled the area under the approval of Giuliano.
+Luigi Giuliano relinquished control of the Quartieri Spagnoli (Spanish Quarters) to the Di Biase brothers, Luigi and Mario, who ruled the area under the approval of Giuliano.
 He later became a founding member of the Secondigliano Alliance, a consortium of Camorra clans formed in Naples towards the end of the 1980s.

 Arrest

 Luigi Giuliano held the reins of his clan undisturbed for nearly thirty years.
 However, he was arrested in early 2000 and was succeeded by his sister, Erminia, who was ranked as one of Italy's 30 most dangerous criminals, and eventually arrested after being a fugitive for over 10 months.
 She became the boss because the only direct male heir to the family business still unimprisoned, Giuliano's nephew Pio Vittorio Giuliano, was deemed inept.

-In January 2001, his wife Carmela Marzano was arrested and charged with threatening the widow of Giuseppe Ginosa, a rival Camorrista.
-She wanted to testify against Giuliano's son-in-law and two associates accused of murdering her husband in 1999.
+In January 2001, his wife, Carmela Marzano, was arrested and charged with threatening the widow of Giuseppe Ginosa, a rival Camorrista.
+She wanted to testify against Giuliano's son-in-law and two associates, accused of murdering her husband in 1999.
 Their daughter, Marianna, was also arrested.